Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Virginia Stats and Trends

-- Thus far this season Virginia has two wins against the spread.

-- The Cavaliers have been underdogs by 2.5 points or more two times this year and covered the spread once.
+- This year, the Cavaliers have one against the spread win in two games as an underdog of 2.5 points or more.

-- Virginia's games this year have hit the over on two of four set point totals (50%).
+- Virginia's games this season have gone over the point total two times in four opportunities (50%).

-- When Virginia scores more than 28.2 points, it is 2-1 against the spread and 3-1 overall.
+- Virginia is 2-1 against the spread and 3-1 overall in games when it records more than 28.2 points.

-- This year the Cavaliers have turned the ball over seven times, one more than the Cardinals' takeaways (6).
+- The Cavaliers have turned the ball over one more time (7 total) than the Cardinals have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.